School Premiums

 Pupil Premium

 Pupil Premium funding is given to schools in addition to main school funding.
-Schools have the freedom to spend the Pupil Premium in any way they think will best support the raising of attainment in English and Maths for the most disadvantaged pupils.
+Schools have the freedom to spend the Pupil Premium in any way they think will best support the raising of attainment for the most disadvantaged pupils.

 Pupil Premium funds are not ring fenced, it is not distributed on a child by child basis and the school has full autonomy on how they chose to spend the money.
 Therefore, Pupil Premium funds can be used on a variety of interventions personalised to the needs of pupils.